exdysa/Singularity/README.md

 ### Singularity

-5. > ### Once PyTorch and Friends are installed, run this command to install Singularity to your current directory.
+5. > ### Once PyTorch and Friends are installed, run this command to install Shadowbox to your current directory.
    > ```
    >  git clone https://github.com/darkshapes/sdbx.git
    >  ```